-At the heart of her enterprise, Braidotti maps the posthuman convergence of three disparate but interlinked areas marked as zoe-driven with the focus on non-human participants, geo-centred in ecological planetary relations, and techno-mediated elements.
-As she understands it, posthuman feminism has no fixed object of study: ‘Living matter is materially embedded and embodied, but it flows, transversally across multi-relational entities.
-All the interesting events happen in transit…’ (125–6).
-The irreducible materiality of the posthuman world is conveyed with great vigour, and Braidotti is insistent that there is nothing new about feminist materialism, it being both a central feature of indigenous knowledge and environmental thought, as well as a guiding light to many earlier feminist scholars of whom Donna Haraway is but one example.
-I’m a little surprised though that Braidotti has very little to say about bioscience.
+At the heart of her enterprise, Braidotti maps the posthuman convergence of three disparate but interlinked areas marked as zoe-driven with the focus on nonhuman participants, geo-centered in ecological planetary relations, and techno-mediated elements.
+As she understands it, posthuman feminism has no fixed object of study: “Living matter is materially embedded and embodied, but it flows, transversally across multi-relational entities.
+All the interesting events happen in transit” (125–26).
+The irreducible materiality of the posthuman world is conveyed with great vigor, and Braidotti is insistent that there is nothing new about feminist materialism, it being both a central feature of Indigenous knowledge and environmental thought, as well as a guiding light to many earlier feminist scholars of whom Donna Haraway is but one example.
+I’m a little surprised, though, that Braidotti has very little to say about bioscience.
 She is at great pains to revisit and upend the conventional nature/culture divide and to explore the technological aspects that cut though the distinction, but aside from an analysis of surrogacy, the authorized narrative of biomedicine, for example, gets a pass.
-But no matter; the dynamism of her descriptive assemblage of ideas and actions carries the reader forward to the point at which the posthuman and our kinship with the non-human and more-than-human world seems unstoppable.
-And just here we become more aware of a characteristic intervention that Braidotti has threaded through her text: that whatever the relations in play, what matters is their ethical framing.
+But no matter; the dynamism of her descriptive assemblage of ideas and actions carries the reader forward to the point at which the posthuman and our kinship with the nonhuman and more-than-human world seem unstoppable.
+And here we become more aware of a characteristic intervention that Braidotti has threaded through her text: that whatever the relations in play, what matters is their ethical framing.
 It is not enough to embrace posthuman feminism as the deconstruction of boundaries because an affirmative ethics must also preserve and celebrate the positivity of differences within a collectivity.
-As she writes: ‘The task … is to activate modes of collaborative interconnectedness, mutual interdependence, care and infinite compassion’ (241)
+As she writes, “The task . . . is to activate modes of collaborative interconnectedness, mutual interdependence, care and infinite compassion” (241).

-This will be undoubtedly a core text for advanced students and researchers who want to not just understand the fascination and foreboding of our own age—the anthropocene—but to look ahead to the hope of better times that Braidotti characterizes as affirmative thought.
+This will be undoubtedly a core text for advanced students and researchers who want to not just understand the fascination and foreboding of our own age—the Anthropocene—but to look ahead to the hope of better times that Braidotti characterizes as affirmative thought.
 In contextualizing current work in the recent history of feminist thought, Posthuman Feminism acknowledges a depth of scholarship that has long since crossed disciplinary boundaries to encompass an extraordinary range of both collaborative and competing analyses.
-Braidotti treats them all with respect, claiming no privilege for her own grounding area of philosophy nor for the hitherto dominance of western-influenced texts in both the humanist and posthuman arenas.
+Braidotti treats them all with respect, claiming no privilege for her own grounding area of philosophy nor for the hitherto dominance of Western-influenced texts in both the humanist and posthuman arenas.
 Posthuman Feminism is not a work—and not intended to be—that sets out to break new ground so much as one that brings together a plethora of approaches, including those previously devalued, that together generate novel ways of thinking a shared future.
-When Braidotti finally exhorts us to ‘Get a Life!,’ that call to optimism, affirmation and activism precisely encapsulates all that has gone before.
-Life is every thing and everywhere and if feminism is to prosper then we—all of us—must embrace the challenges and the promises of the posthuman.
+When Braidotti finally exhorts us to “Get a Life!,” that call to optimism, affirmation, and activism precisely encapsulates all that has gone before.
+Life is every thing and everywhere, and if feminism is to prosper, then we—all of us—must embrace the challenges and the promises of the posthuman.

-Margrit Shildrick is Guest Professor of Gender and Knowledge Production at Stockholm University.
-Her biophilosophical research covers postmodern feminist and cultural theory, bioethics, critical disability studies and posthumanist body theory.
-Her many publications include 4 single-author books, most recently Visceral Prostheses: Somatechnics and Posthuman Embodiment (Bloomsbury 2022), several edited collections as well as many journal articles.
+Margrit Shildrick is guest professor of gender and knowledge production at Stockholm University.
+Her biophilosophical research covers postmodern feminist and cultural theory, bioethics, critical disability studies, and posthumanist body theory.
+Her many publications include four monographs, most recently Visceral Prostheses: Somatechnics and Posthuman Embodiment (2022), several edited collections, and many journal articles.
 She is currently exploring posthumanist and organic aspects of the gift.